London judge says will approve landmark ICBC Standard Bank plea deal

-LONDON (Reuters) - A London judge said on Monday he would give the green light to Britain’s first deferred prosecution agreement (DPA), a new type of plea deal, in a case brought by the Serious Fraud Office against ICBC Standard Bank Plc [SBKJLS.UL].
+LONDON, Nov 30 (Reuters) - A London judge said on Monday he would give the green light to Britain’s first deferred prosecution agreement (DPA), a new type of plea deal, in a case brought by the Serious Fraud Office against ICBC Standard Bank Plc.

 Introduced into English law last year, a DPA is a court-approved deal under which a company charged with wrongdoing accepts a range of sanctions that can include a fine, in return for legal proceedings being suspended.

-Brian Leveson, a senior judge at London’s High Court, said he was minded to approve the agreement and would explain his reasons for the judgment from 1400 GMT.
+Brian Leveson, a senior judge at London’s High Court, said he was minded to approve the agreement and would explain his reasons for the judgement from 1400 GMT.

 Earlier on Monday, the SFO said London-based ICBC Standard Bank had failed to prevent bribery of two former executives at Stanbic Bank Tanzania.